spriyankagirish/Predict_customer_churn_Using_ANN/README.md

 - Interactive input form to simulate customer profiles
 - Predicts whether a customer will churn (`Yes` or `No`)
 - Displays confidence score of the prediction
-- Clean and responsive Gradio interface
+- Clean and responsive Streamlit interface

 ---